 4. Travel Tips

 - Zanzibar has basic visa requirements that every visitor has to fulfil before entering the country.
 For a detailed breakdown of visa requirements, refer to our short travel guide.

 - Flights to Zanzibar: Zanzibar has one airport, Zanzibar International Airport, located in Stone Town – the island’s cultural centre.
-To reach Zanzibar, visitors have to take direct flights from either Dar Es Salaam, Kilimanjaro or Nairobi.
+To reach Zanzibar, visitors have to take direct flights from either Dar Es Salaam, Kilimanjaro, Arusha or Nairobi.

 - Travelling within Zanzibar: Besides taking the local buses or local dala-dalas, visitors can rent scooters and motorbikes in Zanzibar to drive through the streets of Stone Town and explore the island.

 - Tanzania Frequently Asked Questions

 - Top 15 Tanzania Safari Lodges and Camps